kellykochanski/rescal-snow/README.md

 # Rescal-snow <a name="introduction"></a>
-A model dunes and snow waves
+A model of dunes and snow waves

 ![](docs/example_images/snowfall_example.gif)